pc23pankaj/iOS_SeniorSoftwareInterviewQuestion/Definations.md

 ### 🧮 Retain Count

 Retain Count is the number of strong references to an object.
 When it drops to zero, the object is deallocated.
+### Q. What’s retain cycle how you can avoid
+**Ans.** Retain cycle is a memory management issue where objects reference each other and cannot be released.
+It can be avoided by using weak or unowned references.
+- Retain cycle occurs when two or more objects hold strong references to each other.
+- To avoid retain cycle, use weak or unowned references instead of strong references.
+- Weak references do not increase the reference count of an object and automatically become nil when the object is deallocated.
+- Unowned references are similar to weak references but are assumed to always have a value and do not become nil when the object is deallocated.

 Obj-c
 ```